yosanyu/EncryptTool/README.md

 ## 🚀 Features

 ### 1. 📁 File Encryption
 Encrypts all files within a specified folder path.
+📝 TODO: Skip Windows system hidden files during encryption.

 ### 2. 🔓 File Decryption
 Decrypts all previously encrypted files within a specified folder path.

 ### 3. 🖼️ Slideshow
 Displays encrypted images from a specified folder in a slideshow format (switches images every 3 seconds).
 > **Note:** The folder must contain image files only.
+🖥️ Window size is currently fixed at 800x600.
+You can modify the resolution in the code to suit your own needs.
 ### 4. 🎞️ Play Video
 Decrypts a video file, writes it to disk temporarily, and launches it with the system's default media player.
 After playback, the file is **automatically deleted** after a short delay.